Pharmacy-Dataland/Pharmacy-Dataland/README.md

 - Hi, I’m Danny Limoges, PharmD (username @Pharmacy-Dataland)
 - I’m interested in using data science and technology to improve pharmacy care, especially in underserved areas.
 - I’m currently learning Python
+- I love to teach: Excel, SQL, Python and relational databases
 - How to reach me: pharmacydataland@gmail.com

 <!---